 Designed by the late architectural star Zaha Hadid, MAXXI has helped to modernise the city’s landscape, its sharp angles and dynamic curves a bracing contrast to Rome’s collection of ancient structures.
 Located in the Flaminio neighbourhood of northern Rome, it is just a short tram ride from the city centre and is sure to impress with its pioneering design and experimental exhibitions.

-The MAXXI was conceived as an experimental space to showcase avant-garde art and innovative architecture through a permanent collection, rotating exhibits, and an invigorating calendar of events.
-It is a multidisciplinary space that transcends the traditional museum-building paradigm: it hosts everything from conferences and seminars to summer camps, silent discos, film screenings, and yoga in the outdoor park.
+MAXXI was conceived as an experimental space to showcase avant-garde art and innovative architecture through a permanent collection, rotating exhibitions and an invigorating calendar of events.
+It is a multidisciplinary space that transcends the traditional museum-building paradigm: it hosts everything from conferences and seminars to summer camps, silent discos, film screenings and yoga in the outdoor park.
 It is a true “culture campus” that aims to promote aesthetic appreciation and cross-disciplinary creativity.

-In 2010 MAXXI received the Stirling Prize, a British award that recognizes excellent in architecture.
+In 2010, MAXXI received the Stirling Prize, a British award that recognises excellent in architecture.